-Although all reasonable care has been taken in the preparation of this document, no representation or warranty, express or implied, is made or given by or on behalf of CDCC, the Bourse the Montreal or the TMX Group, its affiliates, directors or any other person as to the accuracy, completeness or fairness of the information or opinions contained therein and no responsibility or liability is accepted for any such information or opinions.
-This document has been prepared for information and discussion purposes only and the opinions expressed therein are those of CDCC solely.
+Although all reasonable care has been taken in the preparation of this document, no representation or warranty, express or implied, is made or given by or on behalf of CDCC, the Montréal Exchange or the TMX Group, its affiliates, directors or any other person as to the accuracy, completeness or fairness of the information or opinions contained herein and no responsibility or liability is accepted for any such information or opinions.
+This document has been prepared for information and discussion purposes only and the opinions expressed herein are those of CDCC solely.